Supersheep7/CCS2_emoji/README.md

 16/05

-1. Sanitize the data
-2. Work on data, various
-3. Commit to a first selection of emojis
+1. Commit to a first selection of emojis

 18/05